alecive/peripersonal-space-margin-of-safety-data/README.md

    * Tactile-visual learning from double touch
    * Tactile-visual learning using external objects
  * `3-avoidance-and-reaching-with-arbitrary-body-parts` extrapolates the data recorded during the last experiments, i.e. the exploitation of the learned associations (performed at the previous stage), in order to implement an avoidance and reaching with any body part behavior.

+Each of these subfolders is provided with a `README.md` file that explains the content of the folder and how to run the scripts.
+If the user is not provided with a software able to read and process `.md` files, it is always possible to view them online (e.g. [here](https://github.com/alecive/peripersonal-space-margin-of-safety-data/blob/master/README.md)), or to rename them as `.txt` files and open them with more standard applications.

 ## Video